Does Ephesians 2:15 Say That Christ Abolished the Law of Moses?

 —Ephesians 2:14–16

-So, Christ broke down the wall of division between Jew and Gentile “by abolishing the law of commandments expressed in ordinances,” and this allowed the Gentile believers to be included in the people of Israel.
-But what does Paul mean by this phrase?
-Some understand the “law of commandants expressed in ordinances” as a reference to the Torah, or Law of Moses.
-It is argued that the Law of Moses was the source of division between Jew and Gentile, so Christ had to abolish it.
-These comments from R. L. Solberg, an outspoken critic of Pronomian (pro-law/Torah) theology, are representative of this perspective:
+According to Paul, Christ broke down the wall of division between Jew and Gentile “by abolishing the law of commandments expressed in ordinances,” and this allowed for Gentile believers to be included in the commonwealth of Israel.
+But what does Paul mean by the phrase “law of commandants expressed in ordinances”?
+Some take this phrase to be as a reference to the Torah, or Law of Moses.
+For instance, R. L. Solberg argues that this expression in Ephesians 2:15 is “an unambiguous reference to the Mosaic Law.”
+Solberg further states, “And what does the text say Jesus did to that law?
+He abolished it.”[1]
+Thus, according to Solberg, the Law of Moses was the source of division between Jew and Gentile, so Christ abolished it.

 Problems with the Antinomian Interpretation of Ephesians 2:15